Second Hour Superpower

 - In Quake IV, Matthew Kane doesn't become Stroggified until the end of the first Act.
 This process is the reason that he's able to penetrate so much deeper into Stroggos than anyone else, as well as providing him with a higher HP limit and the ability to read Strogg.

-- In both Borderlands games, the skill tree isn't available at all until you reach level 5.
+- In the first two Borderlands games, the skill tree isn't available at all until you reach level 5.
+In the Pre-Sequel this is lowered to level 3.
 All character classes play exactly the same until that point.

 Shooter — Third-Person